ansible/lightbulb/workshops/adhoc_commands/README.md

 * How to test your Ansible configuration and connectivity
 * How to get and display Ansible facts
-* Hot to install a package
+* How to install a package

 ### The Assignment